usnistgov/NeXLUncertainties.jl/docs/src/composing.md

 mechanism to handle this using the `MaintainInputs` or `AllInputs` `MeasurementModel`s combined with the next concept - parallel steps.

-See [this page](resistors.html) for an example of a simplish multi-step computation.
+See the "Resistor Network Example" for a (somewhat) simple multi-step computation.

 #### Parallel Steps